 - Your may want to record times at remote or inaccessible locations.
 Dragging antennae and timing mats up a mountain may not always be possible or straightforward.

-- You may just want a backup for peace of mind.
-You can use any of the alternatives described below as your main riming system or as backup alongside your RFID system.
+- You may just want a backup solution for peace of mind.
+You can use any of the alternatives described below as your main riming system or as backup alongside your RFID system, if you choose.

-Want to have a go at building your own chip timing system?
+Want to have a go at building your own chip timing system instead?
 Check out our guide to building an RFID race timing system.